AaliyaJakir/kobo-QuizGenerator/README.md

 4. **Update Kobo**
    Place `KoboRoot.tgz` in your Kobo's `.kobo` folder to update your device.
+---
+****IMPORTANT****: The QuizGenerator Plugin is set to show up in the reader view menu so you can view it on the menu when you're reading a book.
+You can configure this in the Makefile
+---
 ### Updating your books

 To update your books, you'll need to: